 Organizing Schools for Improvement: Lessons from Chicago.
 Chicago: University of Chicago Press, 2010.
 Print.

-The Harvard Family Research Project has a host of comprehensive resources that cover the entire family engagement field.
+The Global Family Research Project has a host of comprehensive resources that cover the entire family engagement field.

-The Parent-Teacher Home Visit Project has catalogued the most relevant research on the impact of teacher home visits and can be contacted directly for a complete list.
+Parent Teacher Home Visits has catalogued the most relevant research on the impact of teacher home visits and can be contacted directly for a complete list.
 These studies include:

 Henke, L. “Connecting with Parents at Home.”
 Educational Leadership 68.
 8 (2011): 38-41.
 Print.